Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - Mt.
 Laurel University

    * - Institution_ID
-     - A series of identifiers that represent the institution in the format of *{namespace}*:*{value}*.
-Include multiple identifiers by separating with a semicolon-space (“; ”).
+     - A series of identifiers that represent the institution, in tabular reports in the format of *{namespace}*:*{value}*.
+Include multiple identifiers separated with a semicolon-space (“; ”), but only one value per namespace.
+In JSON reports multiple values per namespace can be included, separated by the vertical pipe (“|”) character.
 Permitted identifier namespaces are ISIL, ISNI, OCLC, ROR and, for local identifiers assigned by the content provider, the platform ID of the content provider.
      - ISNI:0000000419369078; ROR:00hx57361; pubsiteA:PrncU

    * - Metric_Types